-Twenty-five years after her birth was hailed as a medical marvel, the city’s first test-tube baby is set to begin a new life after her wedding yesterday
+Twenty-five years after her birth was hailed as a medical marvel, the city’s first test-tube baby, Harsha Chawda, is set to begin a new life after her wedding yesterday

 Decked up in a glittering red and golden saree, Harsha Chawda looked like any other anxious newly-wedded woman.
 Little did the wedding guests present know that the bride is actually an important milestone in the field of medical science.
 Born on August 6, 1986, Harsha is Mumbai’s first test-tube baby.
 On May 14, Harsha crossed a milestone of her own, as she got married to Divyapal Shah, a financial advisor from Matunga, in a traditional Jain ceremony attended by 200 guests at Achalgach Jain Hall.